tbowman01/openvpn/README.dco.md

 - topology subnet is the only supported `--topology` for servers
 - iroute directives install routes on the host operating system, see also routing with ovpn-dco
+- (ovpn-dco-win) client and p2p mode only
+- (ovpn-dco-win) only AES-GCM-128/192/256 cipher support

 Current implementation limitations